bratpeki/modern-milkytracker-guide/docs/trackerBasics.md

 Ticks are the smallest unit of time in a tracker.

-Each track has a definiton of how many ticks play out in a single pattern line.
+Each pattern has a definiton of how many ticks play out in a single pattern line.

 It is useful to set more ticks when you need fine-tuned changes to take place, because, for example, 10 ticks mean that you have 10 units of time between two pattern lines to make changes.

-The two general ideas you should have in mind are:
+The general idea you should have in mind is:

-1. The less ticks there are, the faster your song is.
+**If I don't change the BPM, but make the pattern have less ticks,** **it'll be faster,**
-2. The more ticks there are, the finer you can tune your effects.
+**but the effects won't have enough time to work**.

 [>>> BACK](../README.md)<br>